Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 Agreed?
 Agreed.

-It's something that that we do quite well
+Something that that we do quite well

 is getting the right parties on the deal.